francesca-git/EU28-ForestMng-Climate/README.md

 - *readme.md*: file describing the folder content in further detail.
 - *set_directories.R*: script called in main.R that creates variables containing the paths to folders/files (e.g.
 	the path to the results, to the plots, to the aggregated data, etc).
-- INPUT OUTPUT FILE
+- *create_directories*: script called in main.R that creates the needed directories if they do not exist already (e.g., where the results are stored).
+- *scripts_functions_input_output.xlsx*: excel file with the list of scripts, functions, data input and output.
+- *scripts_functions_input_output.pdf*: .pdf file created with *scripts_functions_input_output.xlsx*.

 Folders:
-- **create_directories**: script called in main.R that creates the needed directories if they do not exist already (e.g., where the results are stored).
 - **data_preparation**: scripts used to tidy up and match the data on the area and to calculate the model parameters used as input in the model.
-The input and output of these scripts are in the folder */data*
+The input and output of these scripts are in the folder *data/*
-- **model**: scripts that take the output of the functions in */data_preparation* as input and calculate the extinction risk per year, scenario, land use and ecoregion and to store the results in the folder */results*.
+- **model**: scripts that take the output of the functions in *data_preparation/* as input and calculate the extinction risk per year, scenario, land use and ecoregion and to store the results in the folder *results/*.
-- **aggregation**: scripts that take the files in */results* as input and aggregate them (e.g. summing the impacts over ecoregions).
-The output of these scripts is saved in */aggregation_plotting*.
+- **aggregation**: scripts that take the files in *results/* as input and aggregate them (e.g. summing the impacts over ecoregions).
+The output of these scripts is saved in *aggregation_plotting/*.
-- **plotting**: scripts used to plot the values of the .csv files in */results* or in */aggregation_plotting*; the plots are saved in */aggregation_plotting*.
+- **plotting**: scripts used to plot the values of the .csv files in *results/* or in *aggregation_plotting/*; the plots are saved in *aggregation_plotting/*.

 - **archived**: folder containing material used for testing and eventually not included in the final version of the manuscript.